Do the Digit Insurance

 • It also improves the flexibility of the chest muscles in your body.

-In this exercise, you must lie on your bed with one leg hanging on one side of the bed.
+In this exercise, you must lie on your bed with one leg hanging on one side.
 Hug your opposite thigh close to the chest.
 Try to stretch the front part of the hip and the thigh of the leg hanging.
 Hold on for a few seconds and repeat it on the other side.

-• This exercise will not only improve walking but enhance the energy levels that get consumed during walks.
+• This exercise will not only improve walking but also enhance the energy levels that are consumed during walks.

 • As older adults perform this exercise, it also decreases lower back pain and pain in the knees, groin, and hips.